ArthitDev/ArthitDev/README.md

 I'm IT Student
 --------------

-Now I study a Major in information technology at Chiang rai rajabhat university year 3 in Thailand my GitHub Uploads my work from Education and Learning Training or My Project.
+I am currently a third-year Information Technology major at Chiang Rai Rajabhat University in Thailand.
+My GitHub repository showcases my work from academic projects, personal projects, and other learning experiences.

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [rthit096@gmail.com](mailto:rthit096@gmail.com)